What is vulnerability scanning?

 Worse, most intrusions are not discovered until it is too late.
 According to the global median, dwell time between the start of a cyber intrusion and its identification is 24 days.

 Automated vulnerability scanning tools scan for open ports and detect common services running on those ports.

 They identify any configuration issues or other vulnerabilities on those services and look at whether best practice is being followed, such as using TLSv1.2 or higher and strong cipher suites.

 A vulnerability scanning report is then generated to highlight the items that have been identified.

 By acting on these findings, an organisation can improve its security posture.

 IT departments usually undertake vulnerability scanning if they have the expertise and software to do so, or they can call on a third-party security service provider like IT Governance.

-IT Governance’s scans are conducted on targets that the client has the necessary permissions to have scanned, and users of the service are required to confirm that they have those permissions.
+IT Governance’s scans are conducted on targets that the client has the necessary permissions to scan, and service users are required to confirm that they have those permissions.

-Vulnerability scans are also performed by attackers who randomly scour the Internet trying to find points of entry into systems and networks.
+Vulnerability scans are also performed by attackers who scour the Internet to find entry points into systems and networks.

 How often should you conduct a vulnerability scan?